abajwa-hw/ambari-nifi-service/README.md

 - The NiFi webUI login page should come up at the below link: http://sandbox.hortonworks.com:9090/nifi

+  - On VirtualBox you will need to manually forward port 9090 before you can do this.
+This is not required on VMWare

 - You can also open it from within Ambari via [iFrame view](https://github.com/abajwa-hw/iframe-view)
 ![Image](../master/screenshots/screenshot-nifi-view.png?raw=true)